JMaksat/my-bank-spring-mvc/README.md

 Bank parameters has global values identified by meaningful name.
 It could be, for example, name of bank or version of retail bank system which will be used somewhere in the program.

 #Security
 System has three roles: ROLE_OPERATOR, ROLE_ACCOUNTANT, ROLE_ADMIN.
-Each of which responsible for specific are of the retail bank system.
+Each of which responsible for specific area of the retail bank system.
 ROLE_OPERATOR allowed to operate with customer, address, contacts, papers and reports.
 On the other hand ROLE_ACCOUNTANT responsible for accounts, transactions and reports too.
 Finally, ROLE_ADMIN rule following sections: directory, bank parameters, users.
 >Every role (if it's active) can be referenced to specific user.
 System already has four users:
 >- harry (has role ROLE_OPERATOR)
 >- simon (has role ROLE_ACCOUNTANT)